 The lack of a clear pattern in the pricing of the election results probably reflects uncertainty about what the results meant for Japanese banks.
-Some interpreted the election results as indicating that reforms were imminent, which could imply an overall recovery that would also benefit Japan's banks.
+Some interpreted the election results as indicating that reforms were imminent, which hasten recovery and benefit Japan's banks.
 On the other hand, it was also understood that the opposition would now move to block what they viewed as excessive protection of Japanese banks, particularly the treatment of large banks as being "too-big-to-fail."